typescript-tea/core/guide/tutorial.md

 Let's discuss the fields of the `EffectManager` type:

 - `home` - A constant string to correlate that this effectmanager handles the `Cmd` objects that has the same `home` value.
+- `setup` - A function that is called by the runtime to allow the effectmanager to do any initialization needed (usually not used).
 - `mapCmd` - This function is called by the runtime when the program calls `Cmd.map`.
 It is only used for the fractal design pattern that will be discussed later.
 - `mapSub` - We can disregard this function for now, we'll discuss subscriptions later.
 - `onEffects` - Called by the runtime with the `Cmd` objects that was returned by `init()` and `update()`.
 This is were most of the work in an effect manager happens.